hechtcarmel/slack-knowledge-agent/Improve-Suggestion.md

 - Search result relevance degradation across pages
 - Common error scenarios and recovery success
 - Search strategy optimization opportunities
-- Memory management effectiveness
+- Token limit incidents and memory truncation patterns
 - Page retrieval efficiency vs. information gain

 ## Conclusion

 These improvements will transform the Slack Knowledge Agent from a basic search tool into an intelligent information discovery system.
-The enhanced prompts provide clear guidance for systematic exploration, while the improved context and memory management enable more sophisticated reasoning about complex queries.
+The enhanced prompts provide clear guidance for systematic exploration, while the improved context management and pagination support enable more sophisticated reasoning about complex queries.

 The key to success is the combination of:
 1. **Strategic Thinking**: Systematic approach to information discovery